-In July 2003, class counsel filed motions with the appellate court seeking, among other things, a rehearing by the court, a rehearing en banc by the full Third District Court of Appeals and certification by the court of selective issues as a matter of "great public importance" which could allow for review by the Florida Supreme Court.
+In October 2003, the Third District Court of Appeals denied class counsel's motions seeking, among other things, a rehearing by the court.
+Class counsel has filed a motion with the Florida Supreme Court to invoke discretionary review on the basis that the Third District Court of Appeals decision construes the due process provisions of the state and federal constitutions and conflicts with other appellate and supreme court decisions.
 If the appellate court's ruling is not upheld on further appeal, it will have a material adverse effect on the Company.

 In May 2000, legislation was enacted in Florida that limits the size of any bond required, pending appeal, to stay execution of a punitive damages verdict to the lesser of the punitive award plus twice the statutory rate of interest, \$100,000 or 10% of the net worth of the defendant, but the limitation on the bond does not affect the amount of the underlying verdict.
 In November 2000, Liggett filed the \$3,450 bond required by the Florida law in order to stay execution of the ENGLE judgment, pending appeal.
-Similar legislation has been enacted in Arkansas, Colorado, Georgia, Idaho, Indiana, Kansas, Kentucky, Louisiana, Michigan, Missouri, Nevada, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Virginia and West Virginia.
-The Mississippi Supreme Court has also placed limits on appeal bonds by court rule.
+Similar legislation has been enacted in Arkansas, California, Colorado, Georgia, Idaho, Indiana, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Nevada, North Carolina, Ohio, Oklahoma, Oregon, South Carolina, South Dakota, Tennessee, Texas, Virginia and West Virginia.